-In light of the above findings, in which genotyping can be done using low depth, biased functional genomics experiments, we asses the accuracy of genotyping by calculating the false discovery rate at different coverages.
-This also measures how much noise that each assay captures.
-The false discovery rate is defined as the ratio between the information obtained from the incorrectly called variants $(h(S^F \mid S^G))$ and the information obtained from all the called variants $(h(S^F))$, namely
+In light of our finding that genotyping can be performed using low-depth, biased functional genomics experiments, we next assessed the accuracy of genotyping by calculating the false discovery rate at different coverage.
+This approach also measures how much noise each assay captures.
+We defined the false discovery rate as the ratio between the information obtained from the incorrectly called variants $(h(S^F \mid S^G))$ and the information obtained from all the called variants $(h(S^F))$ , namely

-$$FDR(S^{F}(k)) = h(S^{F}(k) \mid S^{G})/h(S^{F}(k))$$ (4)
+$$FDR(S^{F}(c)) = h(S^{F}(c) \mid S^{G})/h(S^{F}(c))$$ (4)

-Figure 4a shows that the false discovery rate for Hi-C data is lower compared to WGS data at lower coverages.
-We attribute it to the deeper sequencing of the genomics regions in close spatial proximity.
-Hence, sampling more reads from those regions at low coverages is more likely compared to uniform sampling of reads from WGS.
-ChIP-Seq data has comparable false discovery rate to WGS and Hi-C data, ChIP-Seq targeting CTCF having the lowest FDR (Figure 4b).
-We further find that assays targeting transcriptome such as WES and RNA-Seq produce the noisest genotypes among all the assays, only around 10% of the called variants being the correctly called variants (Figure 4c).
+Figure 4a shows that the false discovery rate for Hi-C data was lower compared to WGS data at lower coverage.
+We attribute this finding to the deeper sequencing of the genomics regions in close spatial proximity.
+Hence, sampling more reads from regions at low coverage is more likely compared to uniform sampling of reads from WGS.
+ChIP-Seq data had a comparable false discovery rate to WGS and Hi-C data given the shallow sequencing depth.
+ChIP-Seq targeting CTCF had the lowest false discovery rate (Figure 4b).
+We further found that the polyA RNA-Seq experiment had the lowest false discovery rate compared to WES and total RNA-Seq.
+This could be attributed to the deeper sequencing of regions containing highly expressed genes and deeper sampling from these regions.
+In general, assays targeting the transcriptome such as WES and RNA-Seq produced noisier genotypes compared to WGS and Hi-C experiments; single-cell RNA-Seq was the noisiest among all the assays, as expected (Figure 4c).